TaiDuc1001/Neural-Style-Transfer-with-Torch/README.md

 # Neural Style Transfer with PyTorch

+This neural network is a special one because the parameters needed to be updated **are not** the weights and biases, they are the pixels of the generated image.
+Assume the generated image's size is **28x28** with **3 color channels**, so the total parameters will be `28x28x3`.

 This project implements Neural Style Transfer using PyTorch, a technique that combines the content of one image with the style of another image.
 The core idea is to use a pre-trained convolutional neural network to extract content and style features from input images, and then optimize a target image to minimize both the content loss and the style loss.

 ## Content Image